-Many oil-based salad dressing stains and vinaigrette stains can take a toll on your wardrobe.
-The oily stains can remain even after you think you've pre-treated and treated again.
-Follow these steps to make sure your stain is truly gone.
+Oil-based salad dressing and vinaigrette stains can take a toll on your wardrobe.
+The oily stains can remain even after you think you have successfully pre-treated and treated again.

 - Butter knife or spoon

 - Baking soda (optional)

 If the spill or spot just happened, you will have a better chance of saving the piece of clothing.
 Follow these steps for best results: